+COURSE FORMAT

-COURSE FORMAT: This course is an online course that will be completed one week at a time.
-There will not be any required live sessions for this course, however there are two to three times in which the student will be required to meet with the SWHS instructor.
+This course is an online course that will be completed one week at a time.
+There will not be any required live sessions for this course, however there are one to three times in which the student will be required to meet with me.
 The dynamics of that are addressed later in this document.